 We can’t control the ball 100%, most of the time we are playing at probabilities due to unforced errors because of the environment and so many other things.

 However, we can try to control the ball as far as we balance our bodies.
 So, the balance, stability, and control of the ball go hand in hand.

 Jumping Spot to Spot

-This balance and leg strengthening drill is for beginners players and kids.
+This balance and leg strengthening drill is for beginner players and kids.
 Below I have shared some balance exercises for advanced players as well.

 As the name suggests, in this drill, the player will be jumping from spot to spot using one leg only.
 This drill not only improves balance but also strengthens your legs.

 - Have 4-5 kids/students stand in a line behind each other on the left side of the court near the baseline.